aoliong-hub/ARDemo/readme_en.md

 ## Constraints

-1. The current supported models of AR Engine are as follows:
-- Mate Series: Mate 60 series and later Mate models.
-- Pura Series: Pura 70 series and later Pura models.
-- Some Nova models: such as Nova 12 Ultra、Nova 14 Pro、Nova 14 Ultra，The specific scope is subject to the results returned by the API query.
-- Some Pocket models: such as Pocket 2，The specific scope is subject to the results returned by the API query.
-- Some MatePad models: such as MatePad Pro 13.2 2025，The specific scope is subject to the results returned by the API query.

-Developers can use interface calls to determine whether the current device supports AR Engine.
+1. Developers can use interface calls to determine whether the current device supports AR Engine.
 The interface is called in the following way:

 ```c